 Penalty: $1 000.

-[Regulation 21 amended in Gazette 17 December 1999 pp.6208-9.]
+[Regulation 21 amended in Gazette 17 Dec 1999 p.
+6208-9.]

 22. Pearl oysters to be placed in tagged designated containers after being taken

 (1) The master of a catcher boat shall, subject to subregulation (2), ensure that pearl oysters taken by diving from the catcher boat are placed in designated containers within 20 minutes of the end of the dive during which that taking took place.